 For most claims based in negligence, there is a statute of limitations for submitting a claim to the Tennessee Claims Commission of one (1) year from the date of the accident.

-You are encouraged to report any crime to Police Services at 678-4357.
-If you want to maintain anonymity, you may report the crime by going to http://www.memphis.edu/police/, click on forms, and then click on silent witness report.
+You are encouraged to report any crime to Police Services at (901) 678-4357.
+If you want to maintain anonymity, you may report the crime by going to http://www.memphis.edu/police/incidents/confidential.php.